2,550: Types of Contract Arrangements for Faculty

 Determination of Placement of Individual Stipends:

 After initial implementation, changes in the complexity of the unit or program or assigned responsibility and authority could - in subsequent years - increase or decrease the stipend (and reassignment time) within the placement level.
-The placement of a unit or program administrative stipend on the model wi11be reviewed by the Administrative Faculty Salary Placement Committee upon request if the position has significant change in either dimension of the models.
+The placement of a unit or program administrative stipend on the model will be reviewed by the Vice Provost, Faculty Affairs upon request if the position has significant change in either dimension of the models.

-- The dean and the unit or program administrator will jointly consider the above criteria as a guideline in completing an Academic Stipend Questionnaire defining the dimensions of complexity and management responsibility and authority.
+- The dean and the unit or program administrator will jointly consider the above criteria as a guideline in completing an Academic Part-Time Administrative Job Description defining the dimensions of complexity and management responsibility and authority.

-- The executive vice president & provost will notify the respective dean of the unit or program with a letter of approval/disapproval of the Stipend Questionnaire, cell assignment, and stipend amount.
+- The Vice Provost, Faculty Affairs notifies the respective dean of the unit or program of approval/disapproval of the job description, cell assignment, and stipend amount.